 There are free coach buses on hand courtesy of Franklin Tours.
 They will pick up visitors and residents from locations throughout Belleville and shuttle them to and from the event.

-This magical lighting ceremony is Belleville’s official Christmas kick-off and can be enjoyed from the first Friday after Remembrance Day until January.
+This magical lighting ceremony is Belleville’s official Christmas kick-off.

 More information is available on Belleville’s website.